Ontario Parks

 Ontario Parks is a branch of the Ministry of the Environment, Conservation and Parks in Ontario, Canada, that protects significant natural and cultural resources in a system of parks and protected areas that is sustainable and provides opportunities for inspiration, enjoyment and education.
-The Ontario Parks system covers over 78000 km2, which is about 10 per cent of the province's surface area or the equivalent of an area approximately equal to Nova Scotia.
+The Ontario Parks system covers over 78000 km2, which is about 10 per cent of the province's surface area or the equivalent of an area approximately equal to New Brunswick.
 It falls under the responsibility and mandate of the province's Ministry of the Environment, Conservation and Parks.
-It was formerly under the mandate of the Ministry of Natural Resources and Forestry.
+It was formerly under the mandate of the Ministry of Natural Resources, under the Department of Lands and Forests.

 The Ontario Parks system has been used as a model for other parks systems in North America.
 This can be attributed to its delicate balance of recreation, preservation and conservation.

-Many parks in Ontario also offer a Natural Heritage Education program.
+Many parks in Ontario also offer a Natural Heritage Education program (also called interpretive services or visitor services).

 History

-The Ontario Parks system began its long and rough history in 1893 with the creation of Algonquin Park, originally designed to protect loggers' interests from settlement.
+The Ontario Parks system began in 1893 with the creation of Algonquin Park, originally designed to protect loggers' interests from settlement.
 The management and creation of provincial parks came under the Department of Lands and Forests in 1954 and led to a period of accelerated park creation: a ninefold increase in the number of parks over the next six years.
-In the 1970s the Ontario Ministry of Natural Resources' (MNR) was formed.
-The MNR expanded to include forestry operations within the Province, becoming the Ministry of Natural Resources and Forestry (MNRF) in approximately 2010, and became more focused on Forestry and species protection and enforcement via Conservation Officers.
+In the 1970s the Ontario Ministry of Natural Resources (MNR) was formed.
+The MNR expanded to include forestry operations within the province, becoming the Ministry of Natural Resources and Forestry (MNRF) in approximately 2010, and became more focused on Forestry and species protection and enforcement via Conservation Officers.
 Ontario Parks is a branch of the Ministry of Environment, Conservation, and Parks (MECP).
 Until recently, Ontario Parks as a whole was under the mandate of the Ministry of Natural Resources and Forestry (MNRF).

 The history of Ontario's provincial parks stretches for over 100 years.
 Here are some of the milestones from the past century plus:

 1893 – Algonquin Park is created as a public park and forest reservation, fish and game preserve, health resort and pleasure ground.

 1894 – Rondeau becomes Ontario's second provincial park.

 1913 – The Parks Act sets aside land not suitable for agriculture or settlement.

 1954 – Ontario still has only eight provincial parks: Algonquin, Quetico, Long Point, Rondeau, Presqu'ile, Ipperwash, Lake Superior and Sibley (now known as Sleeping Giant).

 A Division of Parks is created within the Department of Lands and Forests.
 This heralds a new and aggressive program to create more parks, primarily on the Great Lake and northern tourism highways.

 1960 – There are now 72 provincial parks in Ontario, hosting over 5 million visitors annually.

 1967 – Ontario introduces a new policy that divides parks into specific categories, or classes, with compatible sets of uses.